jneidel/jneidel.com/content/review/neurostreams/index.md

 When listening to a Neurostream, your brainwaves synchronize with the frequency of the included beat.
-The beat then modifies that frequency (and your brainwaves along with it) to take you to a wave length associated with the desired state.
+The beat then modifies that frequency (and your brainwaves along with it) to take you to a wave length associated with the desired mental state.

-## Why this product?

-I prefer Neurostreams over random YouTube videos, which promise similar effects.
-These tracks were carefully built, tested and refined.
-They were designed with specific applications in mind and come with clear usage instructions.
-You don't need to figure them out for myself, you get a working toolbox.

-Frankly, I discovered this kind of brainwave manipulation through Neurostreams and never bothered to venture outside of them, since I was very happy with what I got.
+Commonly a track will include an intro section, which "picks you up" at an Alpha frequency and then slowly moves the frequency up or down to the desired level.

+At the end you might have an outro section that returns you to a normal level.
+This is, so you don't remain in e.g. light sleep, but are put back into Beta, ready to get back to work.

 ## Applications

 Neurostreams exist for various different applications, to which they are specifically tailored.
-I will introduce them in groups based what you can achieve with them.
+I will introduce them in groups based what they can do for you.
-I will only be discussing my personal favorites.
+I will only mention my favorite tracks.
-Just know that there are plenty more out there.
+Just know, that there are plenty more out there.
-You can discover what works best for your personal use-cases.
+You can discover what works best for you.

 The purpose of this review is to give you an idea of what is possible and what Neurostreams are doing for me.
-Those that are interested in more options & details can find a concise overview of all available tracks in my [quick reference guide](misc/neurostreams-quick-reference).
+If you are interested in more options & details afterwards, you can find a concise overview of all available tracks in my [quick reference guide](misc/neurostreams-quick-reference).

 ### Calm me down